geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-21/meeting-transcript.md

 ##### **Hooved** [[00:35:08](https://www.youtube.com/watch?v=-ayeO_SKx70&t=2108)]
 I agree.
 And so just if we're talking about the Viz stuff,
-It's just based on wanting to keep UOPs around, but having the problem that the buffers can't go away if the UOPs are around.
+It's just based on wanting to keep UOps around, but having the problem that the buffers can't go away if the UOps are around.
 So we would have to fix that.
 Sorry, did you say that made sense?